 McMahon was on station in the tail section as they cruised at 180 knots, at 2,800 feet in their usual squadron box formation; As they neared their objective, the big bomber shook as the skies filled with flack.
 They had a visual on the target just ahead.

 The Bombardier activated and finessed the Top Secret Nordon Bombsight, temporarily controlling the B-17E.
-Seconds later, nine 500 lb.
-Tail finned bombs lumbered from her belly one-atop-another, some side-by-side, whistling as they gained speed to about 130 knots.
-In just over two minutes, they saw billowing white smoke behind them, emanating from the target.
+Seconds later, ten 500 lb. bombs were released from their shackles with a click, click, click falling a millisecond apart to prevent them from colliding.
+As the tail finned bombs plummeted, a fading whistle howled as they gained a speed of about 130 knots.
+In just over two minutes, they saw billowing white smoke behind them, emanating from the steel works.
 A sigh of relief fell over the 17-year-old McMahon but always alert with his guns, he never relaxed.
 The tips of his fingers were stinging cold, and he felt tingling like needles in his toes.

 The pilot split left, turning in their usual formation, headed back to England when McMahon spotted a Messerschmitt Me-109 strafing his starboard wingman with 20-mm cannons.